oasis-lang/oasis/docs/Conditionals.rst

 'Is' Statements
 ********

-An 'is' statement is similar to a switch statement in other languages.
+An ``is`` statement is similar to a switch statement in other languages.

 .. code-block:: oasis